About Camp Abilities

 Jeanine Fittipaldi-Wert, PhD has been involved in Camp Abilities for over 17 years.
 She started as a camp counselor at the Camp Abilities Brockport and spent a total of 9 years attending Camp Abilities Brockport as a camp counselor, assistant group leader, group leader, sports specialist and behavior specialist.
 While she was volunteering at Brockport Camp Abilities, she was offered the unique opportunity to be the Assistant Director of Tucson Camp Abilities, which she held for 9 years.
 She is now the Director of Camp Abilities Columbus, GA.

-Since 2012, Camp Abilities Columbus, GA has teamed with the Georgia Blind Sports Association & the Beep Baseball Association to extend the opportunity to children with visual impairments to attend camp.
-During camp, campers participate in team building activities, beep baseball, beep kickball, tandem biking, swimming, rock climbing, tennis and goalball.
+Since 2012, Camp Abilities Columbus, GA has extend ed the opportunity to children with visual impairments to attend camp.
+During camp, campers participate in goalball, beep baseball, beep kickball, tandem biking, rock climbing, tennis, soccer, swimming, track & field and team building activities.
 Camp Abilities Columbus, GA is organized and staffed completely by volunteers and funded through donations.
-The camp counselor volunteers are CSU Health & Physical Education majors and students from other universities majoring in physical education or in the vision field.
+The camp counselor volunteers are CSU Health & Physical Education majors, alumni and students from other universities majoring in physical education or in the vision field.

 Camp Abilities Columbus, GA is very fortunate to have the sports taught by professionals in the field who volunteer their time to aid in creating a successful and positive environment and experience for the campers and counselors.